 - “The Money Boss Method” is a one-page guide to financial freedom.
 It's a quick and dirty summary of what this site is about, describing how you can reach early retirement (or any other goal).

 - Get Rich Slowly is built on a clear and specific philosophy.
-I've collected that philosophy into a free 70-page book I call A Brief Guide to Financial Freedom.
+We've collected that philosophy into a free 70-page book I call A Brief Guide to Financial Freedom.
 You can download the PDF version here.

 This library of documents and tools will grow with the Get Rich Slowly website.
 Check back now and then to find new additions.